boyentenbi/BloodLink/README.md

 * How to use Android Studio
 * HTTP get, HTTP post and friends
 * I've got a pretty good intuition about what makes a user-friendly UI
-* Personal project fail almost every time, so its important you at least learn some new software / mathematics while you do it.
+* Personal project fail almost every time.
+If you make an effort to learn tools properly (by reading a book), you can improve the lower bound on the worth of the outcome AND make your life easier.

 Frontend design has actually changed a lot since then.
 At this point I wasn't aware of (e.g) React Native.
 In hindsight I should've written the app in JS and converted it to run on Android and iOS.